ishaniis/AuE893Spring20_Ishan/assignment2_ws/README.md

-This folder will contain three programs,
+This folder contains three programs,
 The first program is meant to navigate the turtle into a circle, with the file named as circle.py

-Second program would focus on navigating the turtle into a straight line.
+Second program would focus on navigating the turtle into a straight line, with the file named as square_openloop.py

 Lastly, the last program would be based on navigating the turtle into a square closed loop for the given set of coordinates.
-In the third program using the concept of 'Odometry' and Euclidean Distance, we have able to achieve the objectivity of the given program.
+In the third program using the concept of 'Odometry' and Euclidean Distance, we have able to achieve the objectivity of the given program, with the file named as square_openloop.py

 In all the three program, body of the coding and specifically initially body elements of the code are analogous.